idalmys/bamazon/README.md

 If a supervisor selects View Product Sales by Department the app display a summarized table

-If a  selects Create new department , it should allow to the supervisor to add a complety department
+If a  supervisor selects Create new department , it should allow to the supervisor to add a complety department

 # Tecnologies